ubiquity/ubiquibot/README.md

 `evm-network-id` is ID of the EVM-compatible network that will be used for payouts.

-`price-multiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = price-multiplier * time-label-weight * priority-label-weight * 100`
+`price-multiplier` is a base number that will be used to calculate task price based on the following formula: `price = price-multiplier * time-label-weight * priority-label-weight * 100`

 `time-labels` are labels for marking the time limit of the task:

 - `name` is a human-readable name
-- `value` is number of seconds that corresponds to the time limit of the bounty
+- `value` is number of seconds that corresponds to the time limit of the task

 `priority-labels` are labels for marking the priority of the task: